Skip to content

 Why is Overclocking necessary?

 You might wonder what the point of all of this is.
 Why don’t CPUs ship at their maximum clock potential?
-The answer lies in the process of photolithography through which CPUs are actually made.
+The answer lies in the photolithography process through which CPUs are actually made.

 Circuits are built in layers onto a big slice of silicon called a wafer.
 This is an imperfect process, and not every circuit (or ‘die’) printed on the same wafer performs equally well.
 Those that don’t meet the required standard are thrown away.
 At the same time, there’s significant variety among those that do make the cut.
 Additional headroom can be explored by the end-user through careful overclocking.